grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

 # CLI flag: -ruler.external.url
 [external_url: <url> | default = ]

-# The grpc_client block configures the gRPC client used to communicate between
+# Configures the gRPC client used to communicate between ruler instances.
-# two Mimir components.
 # The CLI flags prefix for this block configuration is: ruler.client
 [ruler_client: <grpc_client>]